RifatXia/tensorstore/llama-work/cluster/final_report.md

 The T5X-optimized approach falls between the two extremes, with save times of 60 to 150 seconds for 3B models and 120 to 280 seconds for 7B models.
 Load times are 25 to 40 seconds for 3B models and 35 to 55 seconds for 7B models.
 File sizes are comparable across all three methods, ranging from 2.6 to 2.8 GB for 3B models and 6.5 to 6.9 GB for 7B models, with the T5X approach showing 2 to 5 percent reduction due to compression.

-The performance differences stem from fundamental architectural differences.
-PyTorch's native serialization writes data sequentially with minimal overhead, leveraging the operating system's optimized file I/O. TensorStore's chunked format requires hundreds of separate file operations, each with associated metadata and filesystem overhead.
-The T5X optimizations improve upon basic TensorStore through higher concurrency and compression, but the fundamental overhead of the chunked format remains.
+The performance differences stem from fundamental architectural differences between the three approaches:

+**Why PyTorch Outperforms Both TensorStore Variants:** PyTorch's native checkpointing uses a single file with a single write operation, employing a native binary format optimized specifically for single-machine, single-framework use.
+The entire model state dictionary is serialized using Python's pickle protocol and written sequentially to disk in one continuous operation.
+This approach leverages the operating system's highly optimized sequential I/O path, minimizing system calls and filesystem overhead.
+In contrast, TensorStore is designed for distributed, cross-framework use cases, which necessitates a more complex chunked storage format.
+While chunking enables features like partial model loading and distributed access, it adds significant overhead for local disk operations where these features are unnecessary.
 For local disk operations, PyTorch's approach is **10 to 20 times faster for saves** and **5 to 8 times faster for loads**.

+**Why Basic TensorStore is Slower Than T5X-Optimized TensorStore for Saving:** The basic TensorStore implementation uses default concurrency settings (typically concurrency=1), meaning chunks are written sequentially one at a time.
+Each chunk write operation must complete before the next begins, resulting in hundreds of sequential I/O operations with associated filesystem overhead.
+In contrast, T5X-optimized TensorStore employs high concurrency (128 concurrent operations), allowing it to write up to 128 chunks simultaneously.
+This parallelization significantly reduces total save time by overlapping I/O operations and better utilizing the storage system's bandwidth.
+Additionally, T5X uses larger effective chunk sizes through its optimized chunking algorithm, resulting in fewer total I/O operations compared to the basic implementation.

+**Why T5X-Optimized TensorStore is Slower Than Basic TensorStore for Loading:** Despite its faster save performance, T5X-optimized TensorStore shows slower load times due to gzip compression overhead.
+During loading, every compressed chunk must be decompressed before the data can be used, adding significant CPU processing time.
+The basic TensorStore implementation stores data uncompressed, allowing direct memory mapping of chunks without decompression overhead.
+While basic TensorStore has a greater number of smaller chunks (which theoretically enables better read concurrency), the decompression penalty in T5X outweighs any concurrency advantages during the load phase.
+The CPU-bound decompression process becomes the bottleneck, making T5X loads 30 to 50 percent slower than basic TensorStore despite the higher concurrency settings.

 ### Compression Impact Analysis